-->

 THE STORY:

-Now her housekeeper, Hallie (Mae Mercer), has her suspicions -- relating to Martha's long-lost brother --but uncharacteristically keeps her opinions to herself.
-Her schoolmarm, Edwina Dabney (Elizabeth Hartman), on the other hand -- well -- she's too busy getting to know John, to even think about Martha's real motives!
-And as for the pupils in her school, some love him, others hate him, and one pupil in particular -- Carol-Anne (Jo Ann Harris) -- just wants to get into his pants.
+Over time, everyone in the school starts to get to know John, and some of them even try to figure out why Martha is doing this.
+Her housekeeper, Hallie (Mae Mercer), suspects that Martha is missing her long-lost brother and needs another male presence in the house.
+While her schoolmarm, Edwina Dabney (Elizabeth Hartman), is too busy getting to know John to even think about Martha's real motives!
+As for the pupils in her school?
+Some love him, others hate him, and one pupil in particular, Carol-Anne (Jo Ann Harris), just wants to get into his pants.

-Still, that's most probably why what next transpires commences when a badly wounded Yankee Corporal makes a very bad move.
-As legs have no kick - a Headmistress looses her wick - a schoolmarm shies at a scoff - and please be careful, I think the mushrooms might have gone off.
+But then again, that's most probably why what next transpires commences when a badly wounded Yankee corporal makes a very bad move.
+As legs have no kick - a headmistress loses her wick - a schoolmarm shies at a scoff - and please be careful, I think the mushrooms might have gone off.

 THE REVIEW:

-When I first watched 'The Beguiled' many moons ago, I have to confess, I wasn't too sure about it myself.
-In my eyes this old-school yarn felt very like 'The Man with No Name Verses a Girls School'.
-Plus it didn't have that rhythmical spark most of Clint's other movies had at the time.
+When I first watched 'The Beguiled' many moons ago, I must confess, I wasn't too sure if I liked it or not.
+To me, this old-school yarn felt like 'The Man with No Name Verses a Girls School', plus it didn't have that rhythmical spark most of Clint's other movies had at the time.

-However, now that I am a bit older, and can disassociate Mister Eastwood from his roles in the Sergio Leone films, I can categorically state for the record that this film is a masterpiece.
+However, now that I am a bit older and can disassociate Mister Eastwood from his roles in the Sergio Leone films, I can categorically state for the record that this film is a masterpiece.
 Yeah.
 Straight up.
-It's like a Grimm's fairy-tale mixed in with a civil war melodrama -- amalgamating these two concepts into one, whilst dousing it with a heavy dose of temptation, suspense, and love.
+It's like a Grimm's fairy tale mixed with a civil war melodrama, an amalgamation of two concepts with a heavy dose of temptation, suspense, and love.

-Well, one of the most intriguing factors about this adventure; is how it manages to prompt us -- the viewer -- to think about who's in the wrong?
-Is it Clint's character: because of his underhanded ways?
-Is it Geraldine Page's character: because of her own controlling manner?
-Is it Elizabeth's and Joe's characters: because of there emotional temperaments?
+Well, one of the most intriguing factors about this adventure is how it manages to prompt us - the viewer - to think about who's in the right and who's in the wrong.
+Is it Clint's character?
+Due to his underhanded ways!
+Is it Geraldine Page's character?
+Since she's such a control freak!
+Is it Elizabeth and Joe's characters?
+Two females with very emotional temperaments!
 Or are all of them to blame?
-Every single one of them guilty or innocent, one way or another!
+Every single one, guilty or innocent, one way or another!

-Now another thing I really enjoyed about 'The Beguiled', was how the motives of each of the characters where highlighted in different ways.
-In the case of Clint's and Geraldine's characters; there was this fleeting flashback technique utilized -- juxtaposing what they were saying compared to what was the truth.
-And as for the rest of the girl's; there was a brief echo-like voice-over narration -- emphasizing what they couldn't say out loud to other people.
+Another thing I enjoyed about 'The Beguiled' was how the motives of each of the characters were highlighted in different ways.
+In the case of Clint and Geraldine's characters, flashbacks were utilized to juxtapose what they were saying compared with what was really happening.
+And as for the rest of the girls?
+There was a brief echo-like voice-over narration that emphasized what they couldn't say out loud to other people.

-Also, yet another thing I enjoyed, were the montage sequences too.
-Not only were they very artistically done, but they complemented the overall story as well.
+I also enjoyed following the montage sequences.
+Not only were they very artistically composed, but they complemented the overall story as well.

-Honestly, this flick is a really great flick.
-If you like your melodramas, Gothic, timely, sexually-driven, and tinged with death, 'The Beguiled' is defiantly for you.
-Otherwise I'd say watch something by Ben Stiller instead, because that'll most probably be up your alley.
+Honestly, this film is a really great film.
+If you like your melodramas, gothic, timely, sexually-driven, and tinged with death, 'The Beguiled' is definitely for you.

 Nuff said.